ferusfx/avax_research/README.md

 - noUiSlider: Date range selection
 - HTML/CSS/JavaScript: Frontend development

-## API
+## API Keys

-The application uses the Avalanche network API to fetch active address metrics.
+This application requires an API key from the Glacier API.
+To get a key:

+1. Visit the Avalanche developer portal
+2. Register for an API key
+3. Add the key to your config.json file

+The config.json file is included in .gitignore to prevent accidentally committing your API key.

 ## Contributing